DCM-UPB/QNets/debug/unittest/README.md

 ## Unit Test 1

-`ut1/`: check that the derivatives are computed correctly
+`ut1/`: check that the FFNN derivatives are computed correctly